Cervical Cancer Facts and Stats

 not only exposes the body to cancer-causing chemicals

-also weakens the immune system.
-Smoking does not appear to be a risk factor for adenocarcinoma of the cervix.4
+also weakens the immune system.3 Smoking does not appear to increase risk for adenocarcinoma of the cervix.7

 First full-term pregnancy